MaVeN-13TTN/mirroring-and-synchronizing/README.md

 ## Security Considerations

-- All authentication tokens and SSH keys should be stored securely
+- All authentication tokens and app passwords should be stored securely
-- Use repository-specific deploy keys and tokens with minimal required permissions
+- Use repository-specific tokens with minimal required permissions
 - Store App Passwords and tokens as secured repository variables in Bitbucket
-- Use the provided .env file approach for local token storage with secure permissions
+- Use the provided .env file approach for local token storage with secure permissions (chmod 600)
 - Never commit .env files containing tokens to version control
+- For workspace repositories, ensure your personal account has appropriate permissions
 - Regularly rotate credentials for enhanced security
+- Consider using debug mode only when troubleshooting to avoid exposing sensitive information

 For detailed information on secure token handling, see the [Secure Token Handling Guide](secure-token-handling.md).

+## Limitations and Considerations

+### One-Way Synchronization

+- The script only supports Bitbucket to GitHub synchronization
+- Changes made directly to GitHub will be overwritten by the next sync from Bitbucket
+- This is intentional to maintain Bitbucket as the source of truth

+### Large Repositories

+- Very large repositories might exceed Bitbucket Pipelines' time or memory limits
+- For repositories larger than 1GB, consider:
+  - Using a custom runner with increased resources
+  - Breaking the initial migration into smaller parts
+  - Increasing the pipeline timeout settings

+### Branch Protection

+- If you have branch protection rules on GitHub, ensure the token has sufficient permissions
+- GitHub tokens need the "bypass branch protections" permission to push to protected branches
+- Consider temporarily disabling branch protection during initial migration

+### Private Dependencies

+- If your repository uses private dependencies, additional configuration might be needed
+- For private Git submodules, you'll need to configure access tokens for those repositories
+- For private package registries, configure appropriate credentials in the pipeline

 ## Troubleshooting